SB-1119

 Enforcement Authority

 Public prosecutor enforcement and private right of action.
-A public prosecutor may bring a civil action against an operator for any violation.
-A child who suffers actual harm, or a parent or guardian acting on behalf of that child, may bring a civil action against the operator.
-The Attorney General adopts audit regulations, receives audit reports, establishes a public complaint mechanism, and may disclose audit information to government agencies or public prosecutors for enforcement purposes.
-No cure period or safe harbor specified.
+A public prosecutor may bring a civil action against an operator for a violation of the chapter.
+A child who suffers actual harm as a result of a violation, or a parent or guardian acting on behalf of that child, may bring a civil action against the operator.
+The private right of action requires actual harm to the child.
+The Attorney General adopts auditing regulations, receives audit reports, and establishes a public complaint mechanism, but primary enforcement is through civil actions by public prosecutors and private plaintiffs.

 Penalties

-Public prosecutor actions: civil penalty of an unspecified amount per violation, punitive damages, injunctive or declaratory relief, reasonable attorney's fees, and any other relief the court deems proper.
-Private actions by a child or parent/guardian: actual damages, punitive damages, reasonable attorney's fees and costs, injunctive or declaratory relief, and any other relief the court deems proper.
-Private plaintiffs must show actual harm.
-Each chatbot response violating the prohibited-output provisions (§ 22612(d)(4)) constitutes a discrete violation; each instance of failure to comply with any other requirement also constitutes a discrete violation.
-Civil penalty dollar amounts are left blank in the current draft.
+Public prosecutor actions: civil penalty of an unspecified amount per violation (placeholder in bill text), punitive damages, injunctive or declaratory relief, reasonable attorney's fees, and any other relief the court deems proper.
+Private actions by harmed children or parents/guardians: actual damages, punitive damages, reasonable attorney's fees and costs, injunctive or declaratory relief, and any other relief the court deems proper.
+Private plaintiffs must demonstrate actual harm.
+Each violative chatbot response under Section 22612(d)(4) constitutes a discrete violation; each instance of failure to comply with any other requirement also constitutes a discrete violation.

 Who Is Covered